 Welcome from Dr. Merritt

-The rest of the website provides you with an introduction to our services, model of consulting, newsletter, and how to schedule appointments and contact us.
-Here I would like to tell you about myself and my hopes for each patient and family we consult with.
+The rest of the website provides you with an introduction to our care navigation services and how to schedule online.
+Here I would like to tell you about myself and my hopes for each client who reaches out to us for assistance.

 I grew up in Nashville, Tennessee, and attended Yale College, where I majored in American History and made plans to enter law school.
 Shortly after graduation, however, something happened.
 I fell into a crisis of confidence.
-It was a classic “identity crisis,” in the language of Erik Erickson, one that resolved only slowly after many years of introspection, loving help from others, and, vitally, sorting out what was meaningful for me in life.
+It was a classic “identity crisis,” in the language of Erik Erikson, one that resolved only slowly after many years of introspection, loving help from others, and, vitally, sorting out what was meaningful for me in life.